Please note that all times below refer to British Summer Time (GMT+1)

 Room: Lomond Auditorium

-More information will be available at the beginning of 2023.
+More information will be available in March/April 2023.

 Room: M1